NAabdullah/URL-Shorterner/README.md

 The server is hosted locally using XAMPP, database uses phpmyadmin

-Clone or download the project and place the URL-Shortnerer folder in the C:\xampp\htdocs directory.
+Clone or download the project and place the URL-Shorterner folder in the C:\xampp\htdocs directory.

 1. For access to domain name, please edit the following in the hosts file.